libis/cdi-viewer/ARCHITECTURE.md

-# CDI Viewer Architecture
+# JSON-LD Viewer Architecture

 ## Overview

-The CDI Viewer is a browser-based application for viewing, editing, and validating DDI-CDI and CDIF metadata in JSON-LD format.
-It uses SHACL shapes for validation and property classification.
+The JSON-LD Viewer is a browser-based application for viewing, editing, and validating **any JSON-LD metadata** with SHACL shapes.
+It works with any RDF vocabulary including DDI-CDI, schema.org, DCAT, BIBFRAME, and custom ontologies.

 **Critical:** This document preserves architectural decisions to prevent AI context drift during development.

 ## Core Principles

+1. **Generic JSON-LD Support**: Works with any vocabulary via standard jsonld.flatten()
-1. **Dual Deployment**: Standalone (GitHub Pages) + Dataverse integration
+2. **Dual Deployment**: Standalone (GitHub Pages) + Dataverse integration
-2. **Core SHACL Only**: No SPARQL dependencies (keeps bundle < 500KB)
+3. **Core SHACL Only**: No SPARQL dependencies (keeps bundle < 500KB)
-3. **Global State Pattern**: `window.*` properties for cross-file access
+4. **Global State Pattern**: `window.*` properties for cross-file access
-4. **Client-Side Only**: No backend required, all processing in browser
+5. **Client-Side Only**: No backend required, all processing in browser
-5. **Progressive Enhancement**: Works without JavaScript for static display
+6. **Progressive Enhancement**: Works without JavaScript for static display
+7. **Configurable Defaults**: Optional namespace and context mappings

 ## Application Flow